Etymological Dictionary of Slavic Languages: History

 The dictionary was conceived in the 1950s with the inadequacy of the existing Slavic etymological dictionaries in mind.
 Since 1961 the preparations began for the dictionary under the direction of Oleg Trubachev at the Russian Language Institute of the Russian Academy of Sciences in the USSR.
 In 1963 a trial edition of the dictionary was published.
 Since its inception, the dictionary has been published by the Department of Etymology and Onomastics of the Russian Language Institute.

-The Editor-In-Chief in the period 1974—2002 was Oleg Trubachev, and since 2002 Anatoly Zhuravlev.
+The Editor-In-Chief in the period 1974—2002 was Oleg Trubachev.
+Trubachev died in 2002, at which point the role was taken up by Anatoly Zhuravlyov.
+Zhuravlev was the editor until vol. 40 (2016), which was co-edited by him and Zhanna Varbot, who has continued editing the following volumes.

 The dictionary

 For every Proto-Slavic reconstruction an etymology is given, as well as the history of etymological research.
 Reflexes in all Slavic languages are listed, and so are the cognates in other Indo-European languages.
 Proto-Slavic accent and accentual paradigm is not reconstructed.
 Elements of Proto-Slavic morphology (affixes, desinences) are also not reconstructed.
 Over 2100 journals and books have been used while writing the published volumes of the dictionary.
+The complete dictionary is estimated to contain around 20 000 words.